powerapi-ng/powerapi-ng.github.io/pages/howto/connect_to_grafana.md

 ![add_query](/images/add_query.png)

 To view the power consumption evolution in real time, you can change the range of the visualisation to `last 5 minutes` and the refresh dashboard parameter to `5s`.
-This parameters are on the top right corner of the UI
+This parameter are on the top right corner of the UI

 ![add_query](/images/refresh.png)